EWG Hooks: Must-Have Best Bass Fishing Guide

 Using the Wrong Rod or Line

 If your gear is too light, the hook may not drive home properly.
-Match your rod power, line choice, and hook strength to the cover and bait size.
+Match rod power, line choice, and hook strength to the cover and bait size.

 When EWG Hooks Are Not the Best Choice